JoeLancaster/dnadd/README.md

-# nixadd(1) - Add nix packages declaratively on the command line
+# dnadd(1) - Add nix packages declaratively on the command line

 <a name="synposis"></a>

 # Synposis

-**nixadd [OPTION] ...
+**dnadd [OPTION] ...
 [PACKAGE] ...**

 <a name="description"></a>

 # Description

-nixadd is a utility that allows you to add packages to your Nix-based system in a classic command-line style while adhering to the declarative principles of NixOS.
+dnadd is a utility that allows you to add packages to your Nix-based system in a classic command-line style while adhering to the declarative principles of NixOS.
 It does this by inserting the package name into your nominated .nix file and then (optionally) calling the "nixos-rebuild switch" command.

 <a name="options"></a>